Find out when to apply, course dates, cost, entry requirements, degrees offered, class experience and more. See 'More info' for other topics.

 Financing and payment options

-Prospective applicants who require financial support are advised to seek funding, first and foremost, from external sources.
-While we are not in a position to offer scholarships, we support applicants in their funding applications, by providing upon request those admitted in the programme with a support letter to their financing institutions or sponsors.
+While we are not in a position to offer scholarships, we support applicants in their funding applications, by providing those admitted in the programme a support letter for their sponsors.

 Fees can be paid in several installments without additional charges.

-The following discount is available for those who pay the tuition fees in one instalment prior to 01.03.2018:
+- Full payment: for those who pay the full tuition fees prior to 31 January 2019

 For the Executive Certificate only, Geneva tax-payers may be eligible to the Chèque Formation, a scholarship of up to CHF 2'250 for continuing education from the Canton of Geneva : learn more